chrishaining/python_chatbots/README.md

 * have a loyalty card - could the app remember multiple visits by the same person?
 * change the print statement so that it's more like Starbucks.
 Maybe have a timer that waits until your coffee is ready - (indicated on screen by " . . . " or "waiting..." - then says "That's a large skinny latte for Chris".

 ---

+__ai.py__
+This is a chatbot that has a short conversation with the user.
+The format of the conversation is:
+1. Chatbot introduces itself and asks the user's name.
+2. Chatbot asks the user how they are feeling.
+3. The chatbot responds to the user, then asks a further question.
+If the user gave a positive response for step 2, the question is a random question.
+If the user gave a negative response, the chatbot asks what is wrong.
+4. The chatbot gives a random response to the user's response.